Mario Party DS: Gameplay

-Mario Party DS features a total of 73 minigames, most of which utilize the unique features of the Nintendo DS.
-While some minigames simply use the buttons and control pad, others make use of the console's built-in microphone or dual screen and touchscreen mechanics.
+Mario Party DS includes a total of 73 minigames, most of which utilize the unique features of the Nintendo DS.
+While some minigames simply use the buttons and D-pad, others make use of the console's built-in microphone or dual screen and touchscreen mechanics.
 Each minigame is a short event that rewards players with coins for completing an objective.
 During board games, a minigame is automatically played every time each player has taken a turn, as well as whenever a "Duel Space" is landed on.
 The type of minigame played depends on the color of the space each player lands on.
 Mario Party DSs minigames are categorized into five types, including four-player free-for-alls, teams of two, and three against one.
-There are also "battle" minigames in which all players compete for a communal jackpot, as well as five "boss" minigames in which villains from the Mario series, such as Bowser, are fought.
+There are also "battle" minigames in which all players compete for a communal jackpot, as well as five "boss" minigames in which villains from the Mario franchise, such as Bowser, are fought.

-Mario Party DS includes a single-player story mode in which all of the playable characters are significantly shrunken down.
+Mario Party DS features a single-player story game mode wherein all of the playable characters are significantly shrunken down.
 This detail is reflected in the game boards and minigames, in which characters ride rubber ducks, drive wind-up cars, and glide across a backyard on clothes hangers.
 To complete the story mode, the player must defeat three other characters, all of whom are randomly selected and computer-controlled, on all five game boards, in addition to clearing all five boss minigames.